14 Inventive Ways to Use Apples (Besides Eating Them!)

 Ripen green tomatoes

 How’s that?
 You just became the proud owner of a bunch of green tomatoes?
 No sweat.
 You can quickly ripen them up by placing them—along with an already-ripe apple—in a paper bag for a couple of days.
 For best results, maintain a ratio of about five or six tomatoes per apple.
+One strategy for how to ripen an avocado also involves apples.

 Give your core a workout